apple and text book illustration

 Great singing teachers are always learning.
 Constantly listening to fantastic singers, keeping up on the latest research, and reviewing recordings of lessons will grow new skills and keep you sharp and focused.

-You should also work on your voice with consistent voice lessons and perform from time to time.
+You should also work on your voice with consistent voice classes and perform from time to time.

-Becoming a voice teacher is a life-long journey into this greatest and most fascinating of all musical instruments - the human voice!
+Becoming a voice teacher is akin to a never-ending song - it's a life-long journey into this greatest and most fascinating of all musical instruments - the human voice!

 If you want to learn more about my books, courses, and the Contemporary Voice Teacher Academy, please visit johnhenny.com.
 And if you are interested in online singing lessons, you can reach out to our front desk at [email protected], and we would be happy to answer your questions.